 Minimalism and Mindful Consumption

-- Declutter Regularly – Donate or repurpose items you no longer use.
+- Declutter Regularly — Donate items you no longer use.

-- Think Before You Buy – Ask yourself if an item truly adds value to your life.
+- Think Before You Buy — Pause and ask if the item adds real value.

 Mindful Consumption and Environmental Benefits